-Illustrations are pictures containing graphs, diagrams, maps, schemes and others.
+Illustrations.
+Illustrations are pictures containing graphs, diagrams, maps, schemes, and others.
 There is no need to distinguish between different types of illustrations.
-You can label all as „Figure”.
-All the illustrations must be numbered in a continuous series of numbers in the entire manuscript and they must have captions (name of the figure) for each figure.
+You can label all as „Figure.”
+All the illustrations must be numbered in a continuous series of numbers in the entire manuscript, and they must have captions (name of the figure) for each figure.
 Name of the figure must be understandable even without the text.
 They must be placed just after the text that mentions it for the first time (preferably on the same page).
-Figures should be centered, if possible.
+Figures should be centred, if possible.
 Each figure must be referred to in the paper (for example Fig. 1).

+Tables.
 Tables present ideas and assertions described in the paper.
-Any of the table’s material composed of more than four or five lines shall be elaborated in a table form Fig. 2.
-Description and table header has to be understandable individually without a reference to the text.
-Table headers shall express a kind of the constant and types of the abun it in a form „constant/abun” therefore it is needed to use the same symbols and abbreviations as in the text.
-Each of the table has to have a consecutive number and a title located usually at the top of the table.
-Each table shall be oriented in the same way and it has to be referring in the paper (for example Table, Figure 1).
+Any of the table’s material composed of more than four or five lines shall be elaborated in example below.
+Description and table header must be understandable individually without a reference to the text.
+Table headers shall express a kind of the constant and types of the unit it in a form „constant/unit” therefore it is needed to use the same symbols and abbreviations as in the text.
+Each of the table must have a consecutive number and a title located usually at the top of the table.
+Each table shall be oriented in the same way, and it must be referring in the paper (for example Table 1, Fig. 1).

 Mark the number of equation (in a bracket to the right) and Bookmark it for the next references in the text through: